 Key Challenges in Enterprise AI Infrastructure

-Shadow AI grows significantly year-over-year as employees adopt AI tools without IT oversight.
+Shadow AI can grow as employees adopt AI tools without IT oversight.
 Organizations need solutions that transform unsanctioned AI usage into governed, auditable workflows.
-The challenge intensifies because most MCP servers are STDIO-based and difficult to deploy, requiring containerization, authentication setup, and ongoing maintenance.
+The challenge intensifies because many MCP servers are STDIO-based and difficult to deploy, requiring containerization, authentication setup, and ongoing maintenance.

 MintMCP: Enterprise MCP Deployment in Minutes